 The PDF export functions are simple but powerful enough that I can handle my workload as a tutor, or export annotations of my own writing and reading projects.
 The ability to export the pen as colored blue or red is especially useful when I’m marking up a client’s manuscript and don’t want my annotations to get lost among the text.

-Like all of the Supernote’s PDF features, this is simple and elegant, and matches the responsiveness of most of the other devices I’ve tested -- and all devices that I'd tested within the Supernote's price range.
+Like all the Supernote’s PDF features, this is simple and elegant, and matches the responsiveness of most of the other devices I’ve tested.